penanrajput/SQL/README.md

     2. UNIQUE - Ensures that all values in a column are different

     3. PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
-Uniquely identifies each row in a table
+Uniquely identifies each row in a table (UNIQUE + NOT NULL)

     4. FOREIGN KEY - Prevents actions that would destroy links between tables